 1. Remove the windscreen from the microphone

 Wind noise can be a real problem when recording audio, whether you’re capturing dialogue for a movie or recording a podcast.
-One way to reduce wind noise is to use a microphone windscreen or pop filter.
-Windscreens work by creating a barrier between the mic and the wind, deflecting the wind away from the delicate microphone head.
+One way to reduce wind noise is to use a windscreen or pop filter.
+They work by creating a barrier between the mic and the wind, deflecting the wind away from the delicate microphone head.
 However, windscreens can quickly become clogged with dust and lint, which can lead to problems with sound quality.
-That’s why it’s important to clean mics properly, but also your windscreen on a regular basis.
-The first step is to remove the windscreen from the microphone.
-This will allow you to access the windscreen mesh, which is usually made of metal or plastic.
-Foam windscreens usually just pull off easily.
+That’s why it’s important to clean mics properly, but also your windshield on a regular basis.
+The first step is to remove the wind cover from the microphone.
+This will allow you to access the wind shield mesh, which is usually made of metal or plastic.
+Foam covers usually just pull off easily.
 This works for handheld microphones, condenser microphones, pencil microphones and headset microphones with a removable pop filter too, but you do need to be more careful as they tend to be quite fragile.

 2. Soak it in a bowl of warm water and dish soap

 Over time, mic windscreens and pop filters can become caked with grime, making them difficult to clean.
 To remove built-up dirt, I recommend cleaning the it by soaking it in a bowl of warm water and dish soap.
 For metal windscreens, you can use some diluted isopropyl alcohol in some water to help kill off germs.
 (Don’t use any other harsh chemicals for doing this is as they may cause permanent damage).
 Let it soak for a few minutes.
 This will help soften the dirt and make it easier to remove.

 3. Scrub off any dirt or debris with a toothbrush